TheDonCipher/Civic-Portal/CONTRIBUTING.md

-# Contributing to Government Issue Tracking Portal
+# Contributing to Civic Portal

-Thank you for your interest in contributing to the Government Issue Tracking Portal!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to the Civic Portal!
+This document provides comprehensive guidelines and instructions for contributing to this Botswana government civic engagement platform.

 ## Table of Contents